AlooTheAloo/SimpleTide/README.md

 Every **network object** contains a prefab ID, object ID and owner ID.

 Most of this template's features can be accessed through static methods from the `SimpleTide` class.
-Notable ones include <br>
+Notable ones include
-`isServer()` - returns true if the current game instance is acting as a server <br>
+- `isServer()` Returns true if the current game instance is acting as a server
-`isMine(NetworkObject no)` - returns true if 'no' is owned by the client <br>
+- `isMine(NetworkObject no)` Returns true if 'no' is owned by the client
-`networkCreate(NetworkObject objectPrefab, int owner)` - As a client, tells every client to spawn an object prefab.
-If no owner is specified, the current client is used as an owner. <br>
+- `networkCreate(NetworkObject objectPrefab, int owner)`  As a client, tells every client to spawn an object prefab.
+If no owner is specified, the current client is used as an owner.
-`networkCreate(ushort targetClient, NetworkObject netObj, int owner)`- As a server, tells a specific client to spawn an already instantiated Network Object or a prefab.
+- `networkCreate(ushort targetClient, NetworkObject netObj, int owner)` As a server, tells a specific client to spawn an already instantiated Network Object or a prefab.
 If an owner is not specified, it will use the current client if it's a prefab or the current owner if it's already instantiated.

-There are also some useful static variables including <br>
+There are also some useful static variables including
-`Server` - returns the server <br>
+- `Server` Returns the server
-`Client` - returns the client <br>
+- `Client` Returns the client

 <hr>